Board of Directors

 The secretary will forward to the directors all communications that, in his or her judgment, are appropriate for consideration by the directors.
 Examples of communications that would not be considered appropriate for consideration by the directors include commercial solicitations and matters not relevant to the affairs of the company.

-Our values are of utmost importance at Marathon Petroleum and that commitment starts from the top down.
+Our values are of utmost importance at MPC and that commitment starts from the top down.
 Our leadership team is committed to making sure those values permeate throughout our organization and everything we do.
-Meet the people responsible for leading Marathon Petroleum forward.
+Meet the people responsible for leading MPC forward.

 Our Core Values

-The leadership team at Marathon Petroleum is committed to accountability and transparency to all of our stakeholders.
+The leadership team at MPC is committed to accountability and transparency to all of our stakeholders.
 This commitment manifests itself in a set of governing principles that guide our actions in everything we do.
 Discover how we hold ourselves accountable.